Book Four in The Angelbound Origins Series

 “You stopped kissing me, for one thing.”

 I roll onto my back and slam my head against the pillow.
 “Yeah.
-They’re in my head.
-I think they have a message for me.”
+They’re yodeling away in my brain.
+They must have a message for me.”

-Lincoln curls into my side and kisses my cheek.
+Lincoln kisses my cheek and slides away.
 “Duty calls.
 I can wait.”

-At that moment, the lovely music of the light igni—aka the power that sends souls to Heaven—gets met with the cacophonous scratching of the dark igni who –you guessed it—send spirits to Hell.
-Think about a thousand toddlers playing broken recorders, and that’s the general idea behind dark igni communication.
+At that moment, the lovely music of the light igni is ruined by the cacophony of the dark igni who—you guessed it—send spirits to Hell.
+Think about a thousand toddlers playing broken recorders, and that’s the general idea behind “dark igni speak.”

-My light igni are no big deal.
-They’re always jumping into my consciousness to tell me about some new and awesome soul that they want sent to Heaven.
-They also let me know when good things happen, like when Dad proposed to Mom.
+My light igni are sweethearts.
+They’re always jumping into my consciousness to tell me about some new and awesome soul they want sent to Heaven.
+They also alert me when good things happen, like when Dad proposed to Mom.

-But dark igni?
-They pop in with bad news and a lot of it is misleading or incorrect.
+But my dark igni?
+They only pop in with bad news.
+Unfortunately, much of it is misleading.
 For instance, they freaked me out once by saying Mom was dead, but they only meant dead wrong about installing a bidet in all the bathrooms in my parents luxury mansion.
 (I agreed with that call, by the way.)
 Still, dark tidings and a honeymoon do not mix.
-And considering how these damned igni made sure I got knocked up three weeks ago?
+And considering how these igni made sure I got knocked up three weeks ago?
 This could be about some risk to the baby.

-I really don’t want their bad news right now.
+I really don’t want their bad news.
+At all.